viquta/MrGrammar/docs/01-architecture-overview.md

 ### Strategy Pattern — NLP Error Detection

 The `ErrorDetectionService` in `nlp/services.py` accepts pluggable detector backends via the Strategy pattern.
-Two backends are active by default:
+Two backends are always active, and a third bounded German detector is enabled when `MRGRAMMAR['ENABLE_ADVANCED_GERMAN_CHECKS']` is true.
+In the checked-in Docker Compose setup, that flag is enabled for the backend container.

 1. **`LanguageToolClient`** — calls the self-hosted LanguageTool REST API for grammar rule-based detection.
 Supports per-sentence detection via `detect_by_sentences()`, where spaCy splits the text into sentences and each sentence is checked individually to avoid cross-sentence confusion.
 2. **`SpacyGrammarDetector`** — uses the spaCy German model (`de_core_news_md`) to catch errors that LanguageTool misses, particularly out-of-vocabulary (OOV) misspellings common in learner German (e.g., "hauptjobb" → "Hauptjob") and missing noun capitalisation.
 Suggestions are generated via Levenshtein distance over the model's vector vocabulary.
+3. **`AdvancedGermanGrammarDetector`** — adds bounded B1/B2-oriented checks for subordinate-clause word order, feminine noun-phrase agreement, and `würde` + infinitive patterns.

 Both backends feed into a shared post-processing step where `SpacyTextProcessor` enriches each error with POS-based category overrides and linguistic context metadata.